10 Best Jobs After LLB to Pursue A Successful Law Career

 6. Legal Journalist

-Someone who has a flair for writing or an interest in simplifying complex legal topics can choose to become a legal journalist, as this job profile requires skills of good understanding and writing to prepare the report on legal developments, judgements and policy changes by working with media houses, blogs, or legal publications.
+Someone who has a flair for writing or an interest in simplifying complex legal topics can choose to become a legal journalist, as this job profile requires skills of good understanding and writing to prepare the report on legal developments, judgments and policy changes by working with media houses, blogs, or legal publications.

 Salary in India: Rs.
 3 LPA to Rs.
 5 LPA in starting, and goes up to Rs.
-8 LPA to 12 LPA as senior journalist (Source: Glassdoor)
+8 LPA to 12 LPA as a senior journalist (Source: Glassdoor)

 7. Academician or Lecturer